KasparEtter/ef1p/pages/email/email.md

 you [should disable compression](https://security.stackexchange.com/a/43425/228462) with [`-z` `0`](https://www.gnupg.org/gph/en/manual/r1460.html) in order not to leak how similar the dynamic part of your message is to the static part.
-Encryption does not conceal the length of the input and compression produces a shorter output when more parts of the message are the same.
+Encryption does not conceal the length of the input, and compression produces a shorter output when more parts of the message are the same.
 If an attacker can influence the dynamic part of the message, for example by triggering the generated notification,